omelette-bio/cpu-sim/README.md

 ## commands

+notes :
-note : value keyword means either a digit or a register
+- value keyword means either a digit or a register
+- PC stands for program counter, which is an index over lines of a program

 <table>